AdobeDocs/experience-manager-cloud-service.en/help/security/cdn-and-waf-rules.md

 ### WAF Flags List {#waf-flags-list}

-The `wafFlags` property may include the following:
+The `wafFlags` property, which can be used in the licensable WAF traffic filter rules, may reference the following:

 | **Flag ID**  | **Flag Name** | **Description**  |
 |---|---|---|